easyDiffraction/easyInterface/README.md

-# EasyInterface
+# easyInterface
-EasyInterface - The easy way to interface with crystallographic calculators
+easyInterface - The easy way to interface with crystallographic calculators